nahidalam/NLPNotes/2_WordEmbedding.md

 >
 >**You don't need to perform any activation on these 300 neurons and can use their values straight away as an embedding in any future task.**

 >
 >However, simply squeezing a one-hot into a 300-dimensional representation isn't enough - it must have a meaning.
-And we ensure this meaning is correct using an additional second matrix - which connects Hidden to Output
->
->We don't want to activate a hidden layer because activation-function won't be needed during runtime, however, in that case we will need a second matrix, going from Hidden to Output.
->
->However, simply squeezing a one-hot into a 300-dimensional representation isn't enough - it must have a meaning.
 And we ensure this meaning is correct using an additional **second matrix** - which connects Hidden to Output
 >